 Qualitative research may provide a more systematic approach to consultation for emergency care trials; such research can also facilitate exploration of public and patient opinion to inform approaches to consent in the emergency setting.
-Studies have shown how qualitative research can inform trial development in challenging settings, including the identification of barriers and potential solutions to successful recruitment 20-22 and acceptability of approaches to consent procedures. ^{23 24} Historically there has been a paucity of such research, despite its potential to help trialists understand the complexities and challenges arising from the social contexts in which trials are based.
-25 A recent systematic mapping review of qualitative research in the clinical trials setting indicated that while such work had considerable potential to inform trials, this potential is often lost because the qualitative study findings are too late to inform the partner trials.
-The reviewers argued that initiating qualitative research at the design stage of partner trials would help to increase the impact of this type of work, so benefitting trials and, ultimately, patients.
-27 children.^{28 29} Although there is a very low risk that children treated for CSE will subsequently die (<1%),30 these children are at increased risk of irreversible morbidity, including chronic drugresistant epilepsy and neurodisability related not only to the condition and its cause but also its management.31 The current management of CSE depends on a national algorithm, wherein initially two doses of a benzodiazepine medication are administered.
-32 If the seizures continue a second and longer acting anticonvulsant is used.
+Studies have shown how qualitative research can inform trial development in challenging settings, including the identification of barriers and potential solutions to successful recruitment21-23 and acceptability of approaches to consent procedures.24 25 Historically, there has been a paucity of such research, despite its potential to help trialists understand the complexities and challenges arising from the social contexts in which trials are based.
+26 A recent systematic mapping review of qualitative research in the clinical trials setting indicated27 that while such work had considerable potential to inform trials, this potential is often lost because the qualitative study findings are too late to inform the partner trials.
+The reviewers argued that initiating qualitative research at the design stage of partner trials would help to increase the impact of this type of work, thus benefiting trials and, ultimately, patients.28

+We identified the need for a clinical trial to improve the treatment of children suffering from convulsive status epilepticus (CSE).
+CSE is the most common and serious neurological emergency in children.29 Although there is a very low risk that children treated for CSE will subsequently die (<1%), 31 these children are at increased risk of irreversible morbidity, including chronic drug-resistant epilepsy and neurodisability related not only to the condition and its cause but also its management.32 The current management of CSE depends on a national algorithm wherein two doses of a benzodiazepine medication are administered initially.33 If the seizures continue, a second and longer acting anticonvulsant is used.
 For many years this has been phenytoin, but there is no randomised controlled evidence to support its use.
-There are several serious adverse effects associated with the phenytoin use including hypotension, cardiac arrhythmias (which may prove fatal), hepatotoxicity, phelibitis, severe tissue extravastion injury (the 'purple glove syndrome') and Steven Johnson syndrome.33 Intravenous levetriacetam has shown potential to be a safe and effective alternative to phenytoin.
-34 35 Recent evidence has suggested that it not only terminates CSE, but it can be injected quicker, it has milder, more transient side effects and does not have the cardiac or hepatic toxicity seen with phenytoin.36 We therefore designed EcLiPSE (Emergency use of Levetiracetam vs Phenytoin in Status Epilepticus), an un-blinded pragmatic multicentre randomised trial to compare two treatments (intravenous levetiracetam and intravenous phenytoin) for the termination of acute, prolonged tonic-clonic seizures, including CSE in children aged 6 months to 18 years.
+There are several serious adverse effects associated with phenytoin use including hypotension, cardiac arrhythmias (which may prove fatal), hepatotoxicity, phlebitis, severe tissue extravasation injury (the 'purple glove syndrome') and Steven Johnson's syndrome.34 Intravenous levetiracetam has shown potential to be a safe and effective alternative to phenytoin.
+35 36 Recent evidence has suggested that it not only terminates CSE but can also be injected quicker, it has milder, more transient side effects and does not have the cardiac or hepatic toxicity seen with phenytoin.37 therefore designed EcLiPSE (Emergency use Levetiracetam vs Phenytoin in Status Epilepticus), an unblinded pragmatic multicentre randomised trial to compare two treatments (intravenous levetiracetam and intravenous phenytoin) for the termination of acute, prolonged tonic-clonic seizures, including CSE in children aged between 6 months and 18 years.